getnamo/TensorFlow-Unreal/README.md

 ### 2-3 sec hitch on first begin play

 This is due to python importing tensorflow on begin play and loading all the dlls.
 Currently unavoidable, only happens once per editor launch.

+### Issue not listed?

+Post your issue to https://github.com/getnamo/tensorflow-ue4/issues

 ## [License](https://github.com/getnamo/tensorflow-ue4/blob/master/LICENSE)
 Plugin - [MIT](https://opensource.org/licenses/MIT)